 Any standard non-screw off beer bottle can be used as long as it is free of defects and has been properly cleaned and sanitized.
-New metal crown caps can be purchased from any brewing shop.
+New metal crown caps can be purchased from any brewing shop or online homebrewing store.
 These caps will also require a capping device to crimp the metal caps onto the bottles.
 The metal caps have a plastic ring on the inside that forms a tight seal on the bottle.

 ½ gallon growlers with a screw cap:

-Growlers are my personal favorite because I generally don’t pour just one pint of cider in a seating.
+Growlers are my personal favorite because I generally don’t pour just one pint of cider.
 Bottling hard cider in half-gallon growlers also means fewer bottles are required, which means less work!

 While growlers can be purchased at a brewing supply store, I collected mine from microbreweries and the occasional thrift store find.
 Most growler bottles use a 38mm screw cap that comes in both reusable and single use.
 Also, these screw top bottles do not require any additional capping devices!